KoenZomers/KeePassOneDriveSync/README.md

 1. Add a OneDrive File browser for easier selection of a location on OneDrive
 2. Allow a KeePass database to be opened directly from OneDrive without the need to download it yourself first
+3. Proxy issues are extremely difficult for me to troubleshoot as I don't have access to a proxy which requires authentication myself.
+If you can help me with test access to one, let me know.
-3. Add support for OneDrive for Business on Office 365.
-Support for OneDrive for Business for on premises SharePoint 2013 and 2016 farms is not in the planning for now.
-Let me know in case you're interested in that functionality and I'll reconsider it.
+4. Support for OneDrive for Business for on premises SharePoint 2013 and SharePoint 2016 farms if there is desire for it.
+Let me know in case you're interested in that functionality and I'll consider adding it.

 ## Special Thanks